 If tornados are listed as an excluded peril or not included as a named peril, depending on your policy, you aren’t covered.
-You need to add a tornado insurance endorsement to your current coverage to get coverage.
+You need to add an endorsement to your current coverage to get coverage.

 What happens if a tornado destroys your house?

 If a tornado destroys your home and you have tornado coverage on your insurance policy, you must file a claim with your insurance company.
 Filing a claim begins the claims process, which helps you get your home repaired as soon as possible.

 When you file a claim after a tornado, you must pay the deductible before the insurance company pays anything.
 The deductible amount is agreed upon when you first signed up for the policy.
 Most policies also have maximum payout amounts.

 Replacing your belongings happens in one of two ways: